Nasrin Husseini: Biography

 Nasrin Husseini was born in Afghanistan and spent her childhood as a refugee in Iran.
 After the fall of the Taliban, she moved back to Afghanistan in 2004.
-She attended Kabul University's veterinary medicine program, and was in the second class of women to graduate from the program in 2010.
+She was in the second class of women to graduate from the veterinary medicine program at Kabul University in 2010.

 In 2010, she relocated to Toronto, Canada as a refugee due to discrimination she experienced as an educated woman in Afghanistan, and she enrolled at University of Guelph.
 Her family joined her in Canada in 2018.
-She received a master of science degree in immunology in 2020; her thesis advisor was Bonnie A. Mallard and was titled Resilience of High Immune Responder Beef Cattle in the Context of Climate Change (2020).
-After graduation Husseini works at University of Guelph as a veterinary researcher in the immunology lab.
+She received a master of science degree in immunology in 2020 with her thesis Resilience of High Immune Responder Beef Cattle in the Context of Climate Change (2020).
+After graduation, Husseini began working for the University of Guelph as a veterinary researcher in the immunology lab.

-Husseini works as a volunteer for Hazara Humanitarian Services in Brampton, assisting the Hazara people from Afghanistan in settling in Canada; and volunteers with Bookies Youth Program, promoting Afghani literacy and storytelling for children.
+In 2021, Husseini was volunteering for Hazara Humanitarian Services in Brampton, assisting the Hazara people from Afghanistan in settling in Canada; and for the Bookies Youth Program, promoting Afghan literacy and storytelling for children.